Coherent confluence modulo relations and double groupoids: Globular coherence from double coherence

-As a consequence of Theorem~\ref{T:CoherentAcyclicity}, we deduce an acyclic square extension of the pair of $(3,2)$-categories $(\tck{E}, \tck{\ER})$.
-This square extension is made of the ten elements given by the diagrams of the homotopy basis for the $3$-polygraph of permutations from \cite[Section 5.4.4]{GuiraudMalbos09} for both upward and downward orientations of strands and the $16$ elements given by the diagrams of the homotopy basis or the $3$-polygraph of pearls in \cite[Section 5.5.3]{GuiraudMalbos09} for both orientations of strands form.
+We deduce from Theorem~\ref{T:CoherentAcyclicity} a coherent extension of the polygraph modulo $(R,E,\ER)$.
+This square extension is made of the ten elements given by the diagrams of the homotopy basis for the $3$-polygraph of permutations from \cite[5.4.4]{GuiraudMalbos09} for both upward and downward orientations of strands and the $16$ elements given by the diagrams of the homotopy basis or the $3$-polygraph of pearls in \cite[Section 5.5.3]{GuiraudMalbos09} for both orientations of strands.

+\begin{remark} If we consider the linear~$(3,2)$-polygraph $P'$ whose $i$-cells are those of $P$ for $0 \leq i \leq 3$, but the $3$-cell $\gamma$ is replaced by the following $3$-cell: \begin{eqn}{equation} \mathord{